-The 2015 South African ART Guidelines advise co-trimoxazole for those adults who are WHO stage 2, 3 or 4 or have a CD4 of 350 cells or less.
-It is safe to use in pregnancy.
+The 2015 South African ART Guidelines advise co-trimoxazole for those adults who are WHO stage 2, 3 or 4 or have a CD4 of 200 cells or less.
+It is safe to use in pregnancy and children.

 3-33 How and when is co-trimoxazole prophylaxis given?